emgeolab/website/team/index.md

 <div class="lead">

-We are an international group of researchers joined by a shared passion for geoscience and open-source.
+We "will" be an international group of researchers joined by a shared passion for advancing electromagnetic geophysics to address societal problems that we faced in the 21 century such as climate change and energy transition.

 </div>